Potluck Discussion: Ideal Mental States, Mixing Energy Systems, and Memorable Failures

 Rob Pickels 28:07

-I want to go back to Dr. Sylar real quick and maybe not as a response specifically to that.
-But when we’re discussing changes that are occurring, and effects that training or supplements or anything has right, something to always remember about research is at what point does it become significant enough to matter practically, right?
-And we can say, time and zone is going to get you the majority of the way there.
-And for a lot of people, that’s enough, but maybe you get another few percent by doing it exactly in this order.
+I want to go back to Dr. Seiler real quick and maybe not as a response specifically to that but when we’re discussing changes that are occurring, and effects that training or supplements or anything has, right, something to always remember about research is at what point does it become significant enough to matter practically, right?
+And we can say, time and zone is going to get you the majority of the way there – and for a lot of people, that’s enough – but maybe you get another few percent by doing it exactly in this order.
 For some people, that’s very important.
 But for other people, that’s not important at all.
-And so it comes down to the individual nature of it
+And so it comes down to the individual nature of it.

 Grant Holicky 28:46

-always I’ve been having this conversation with some of my riders on the Cross team that I run.
-One of the writers was asking us, I can’t remember what it was, but it was very much in that realm of the INEOS, marginal gains, and we were looking at him and went, dude, you don’t need marginal gains, you need maximum gains true.
 And with so many of the athletes that we’re talking about, what are the maximal gains?
 How do I get them to just do threshold stuff?
-That’s usually not the bow.
-Let’s be honest.
+That’s usually not the battle – let’s be honest.
 How do I get you to do really high end work?
 How do I get you to do cadence work?
 How do I get you to do these things that are really important in the big picture, but I don’t feel important.

 Trevor Connor 29:29